 - Stage I NSCLC: Surgery to remove the cancer may be the only treatment needed for stage I NSCLC, as the cancer is localized (contained within the lung).
 Some lymph nodes will be removed for testing to ensure the cancer has not spread.
 Depending on the type of NSCLC and its aggressiveness, chemotherapy or radiation therapy after surgery may also be recommended.
 In patients that are not good candidates for surgery, radiofrequency ablation (RFA) or stereotactic body radiation therapy (SBRT), also known as SABR (stereotactic ablative radiotherapy), may be options.

 - Stage II NSCLC: Patients with stage II NSCLC who are healthy enough for surgery may have surgery to remove the cancer and a sampling of nearby lymph nodes.
-Additional treatment may include a combination of surgery, chemotherapy, radiation therapy, and/or targeted therapy.
+Additional treatment may include a combination of surgery, chemotherapy, radiation therapy, immunotherapy, and/or targeted therapy.

 - Stage IIIA NSCLC: Stage IIIA NSCLC may be treated with a combination of chemotherapy and radiation therapy.
 For patients who are healthy enough to tolerate it, treatment often begins with chemotherapy.
 Surgery may be an option for patients who are good candidates and if the doctor believes the tumor can be removed with surgery.
 Immunotherapy or targeted therapy may be options for certain patients.